utsaslab/crashmonkey/vm_scripts/README.md

 4. Install the latest kernel by executing `./install-4.16.sh` followed by `sudo reboot`.
 In a while, you will be able to ssh again.
 5. Get a copy of `ubuntu16-vm1-export.ova` file in ~/ in the instances (which is the exported version of the VMs from other machines).
 This file should be obtainable from one of our own servers (chennai/thoothukudi/tenali/udipi/erode - for example, using `scp pandian@chennai.csres.utexas.edu:~/ubuntu16-vm1-export.ova ~/`.
 5. Now in all the instances, run `./setup.sh`, which sets up crashmonkey, installs virtual box and imports the VMs.
+6. If at any point setup script fails (which is more likely to happen), please resume the steps from which point it failed.
+You should be able to figure out why it failed by looking at the setup script.
+7. At this point, all VMs are set up and are already started and running.
+You might want to run `ssh-keygen` in the chameleon instances and copy the ~/.ssh/id_rsa.pub to the VMs' ~/.ssh/authorized_keys (using `scp -P <port> ~/.ssh/id_rsa.pub /home/pandian/.ssh/authorized_keys`) so that logging into the VMs will be easier (won't ask for password).